Peter Sallis: Voice acting

-Throughout the late 1990s to the early 2000s, Sallis continued to voice Wallace in many Wallace & Gromit video games, adverts and audio cassettes, and returned to voice Wallace in 2002 TV series Wallace & Gromit's Cracking Contraptions and in the Oscar-winning 2005 motion picture film Wallace & Gromit: The Curse of the Were-Rabbit, for which he won an Annie Award for Best Voice Acting in an Animated Feature Production.
-In 2008, Sallis voiced a new Wallace & Gromit adventure, A Matter of Loaf and Death.
-Following the Curse of the Were-Rabbit, Sallis's eyesight began to fail as a result of macular degeneration and he used a talking portable typewriter with a specially illuminated scanner to continue working.
-In 2009, he played Gloria Millington's father Cyril in the TV series Kingdom in the episode "Episode 3.1".
-His last role as Wallace was in 2010's Wallace & Gromit's World of Invention.
-Two years later, Sallis retired from acting due to ill health, with Ben Whitehead taking over as the voice of Wallace.
+Though the characters were temporarily retired in 1996, Sallis returned to voice Wallace in several short films and in the Oscar-winning 2005 motion picture Wallace & Gromit: The Curse of the Were-Rabbit, for which he won an Annie Award for Best Voice Acting in an Animated Feature Production.
+In 2008, Sallis voiced a new Wallace and Gromit adventure, A Matter of Loaf and Death.
+After the Curse of the Were-Rabbit, Sallis's eyesight began to fail as a result of macular degeneration and he used a talking portable typewriter with a specially illuminated scanner to continue working.
+His last role as Wallace was in 2010's Wallace and Gromit's World of Invention.
+Sallis then retired due to ill health, with Ben Whitehead taking over the role.

 Autobiography

 In 2006, Sallis published an autobiography entitled Fading into the Limelight.
 As well as his 36 years in Last of the Summer Wine, Sallis also recounts the early era of his relationship with Wallace & Gromit creator Nick Park when it took six years for A Grand Day Out to be completed.
 He says that his work as Wallace has "raised his standing a few notches in the public eye".